Shrinking Without Doing Much At All: Introduction

-Bing's 1952 wild involution $I$ on the three sphere $S^3$ is a landmark example in topology and is essential to understanding the topological category, not only in dimension 3, but also in dimension four \cite{freedman82}. $I$ was constructed from the standard reflection on $S^3$ by quotienting out an invariant lower semicontinuous decomposition $\mathcal{D}$, the Bing decomposition.
-Decomposition space theory and shrinking will be reviewed shortly.
-While the Bing decomposition $\mathcal{D}$ is reflection invariant, and shrinkable, the shrinking homeomorphisms cannot be made equivariant, that is, the necessity to break reflection symmetry during the shrink is the source of the wildness.
-Recently, the authors were able to quantify this wildness \cite{fs22} analytically by studying features that must be shared by any shrink of $\mathcal{D}$.
-That is, we were able to understand analytical properties shared by all topological conjugates $I^h$ of $I$, $h$ a self-homeomorphism of $S^3$.
-That investigation led to novel shrinking strategies for $\mathcal{D}$.
-We present one such here as an homage to Bing's final paper, “Shrinking Without Lengthening” \cite{bing88}, which Bing wrote to answer a question one of us asked him at the time.
+Beyond reverence for the Bing involution, what is the purpose of joining DST to analysis?
+Our answer is 4-manifolds.
+By an historical accident the topological theory of 4-manifolds arose simultaneously with Donaldson's theory of smooth 4-manifolds.
+Donaldson theory immediately implied that the infinite constructions of DST could not generally yield smoothable results.
+In a sense, the topologists were given an easy way out – a crisp no-go theorem.
+In 1982, there was no appetite to dig into shrinking arguments and determine exactly where, and how much, regularity was lost.
+The companion paper \cite{fs22} is a proof of principle that this work can be done.
+In dimension 3, all homeomorphisms are approximable by diffeomorphisms, so to frame the question, some additional structure, such as an involution, must be present.
+In dimension 4, the loss of smoothness through the infinite processes of DST has yet to be investigated geometrically, but perhaps is now in range.

+The shrinking strategy presented here is an homage to Bing's final paper, “Shrinking Without Lengthening” \cite{bing88}, which Bing wrote to answer a question one of us asked him at the time.
+To integrate decomposition theory into analysis it is crucial to understand not just some shrinks, but all shrinks, of $\mathcal{D}$.

+\emph{Bing's decomposition}.
 Bing's decomposition is made by intersecting finite stages called ``Bing rings,'' nested solid tori (see Figure \ref{fig:double}).
 The shrink amounts to figuring out a strategy for stretching, twisting, bending, and/or rotating each finer pair of \emph{daughter} solid tori within the previous \emph{mother} stage.
 Bing found that the rings need be lengthened only infinitesimally during the shrink, hence his title.
 We find that not only can the length of the solid tori be nearly preserved, but the ``rotations'' of the daughters within the mother can also be made arbitrarily small and can be made to decay towards zero.
-Because of the unresolved interface between smooth and topological manifolds in dimension 4, the analytic requirements of a Bing shrink are still germane.